mithat/arduino-build/readme.md

 You can invoke the following Makefile targets:

 * `make` or `make build`: compile and build the project (equivalent to "Verify" in the Arduino IDE).
 * `make clean`: nuke all the previous build results.
-You might want to do this if you find really weird compile and/or build errors.
+You might want to do this if you find weird compile and/or build errors.
 * `make upload`: upload the sketch to the Arduino.
 This will rebuild the project if needed.
 * `make monitor`: start the serial monitor.
 * `make upmon`: upload and start the serial monitor.